**If you feel in despair and darkness, talk to someone who can understand andhelp you through.PleaseCALL 1564 Embrace LifeLine Lebanon.**

 If some haven’t realized it yet, then a pathological denial is their problem; or maybe they are too loaded to care about the agony of their own country and their fellow citizens.

-If, on the other hand, their denial is due to them deeming their leaders as gods or equal to God, as some recently claimed, it’s time they ask for a miraculous intervention or two, for soon the agony will reach them as well if they live in this country and there is no escape.
+If, on the other hand, their denial is due to them deeming their leaders as gods or equal to God, as some recently claimed, it’s time they ask for a miraculous intervention or two, for soon the agony will reach them as well if they live in this country.
+There is no escape.

 In the light of this worsening situation, people are running out of options, out of money, out of food, and in turn being thrown out into the streets.